rdytech/react-filterbar/docs/API-V1.md

 This setting toggles url and localStorage persistence for the component.
 If it is true, on applying a search the component will update both the url of the page and the localStorage value for the pathname to persist the current search.
 This allows a user to revisit these searches without saving or rebuilding them, through bookmarking or through copy and paste.
 It will also eventually allow navigation using back and forward events.

 *Allowed Values*: ['true', 'false']

+#### dt.export-results-url
+This setting is the endpoint the component should use to export the current resultset.
+The API contract is defined at [Export Results API](#export-results-api)

+*Allowed Values*: ['/resource', '://fqdn/resource']

 #### dt.search-url